teunbrand/ggchromatic/README.md

 package.
 The package introduces ‘chromatic scales’, a term mirroring music terms.
 In music, chromatic scales cover all 12 notes.
 In ggchromatic, a chromatic scale can cover all channels in colour space.
+Admittedly, colour spaces might not be the most intuitive tool for interpreting a data visualisation, but can be useful for visualising less strict data impressions.

 ## Installation